brunokoga/pathfinder-markdown/prd_markdown/classes/fighter.md

 The following are class features of the fighter.

-**Weapon and Armor Proficiency** : A fighter is proficient with all [simple](../equipment.html#_simple-martial-and-exotic-weapons) and [martial](../equipment.html#_simple-martial-and-exotic-weapons) weapons and with all armor (heavy, light, and medium) and shields (including tower shields).
+**Weapon and Armor Proficiency** : A fighter is proficient with all [simple](../equipment.md#_simple-martial-and-exotic-weapons) and [martial](../equipment.md#_simple-martial-and-exotic-weapons) weapons and with all armor (heavy, light, and medium) and shields (including tower shields).

 **Bonus Feats** : At 1st level, and at every even level thereafter, a fighter gains a bonus feat in addition to those gained from normal advancement (meaning that the fighter gains a feat at every level).
-These bonus feats must be selected from those listed as [combat feats](../feats.html#_combat-feats), sometimes also called âfighter bonus feats.â
+These bonus feats must be selected from those listed as [combat feats](../feats.md#_combat-feats), sometimes also called “fighter bonus feats.”

 Upon reaching 4th level, and every four levels thereafter (8th, 12th, and so on), a fighter can choose to learn a new bonus feat in place of a bonus feat he has already learned.
 In effect, the fighter loses the bonus feat in exchange for the new one.
 The old feat cannot be one that was used as a prerequisite for another feat, prestige class, or other ability.
 A fighter can only change one feat at any given level and must choose whether or not to swap the feat at the time he gains a new bonus feat for the level.

-**Bravery [(Ex)](../glossary.html#_extraordinary-abilities-ex)** : Starting at 2nd level, a fighter gains a +1 bonus on [Will saves](../combat.html#_will) against fear.
+**Bravery [(Ex)](../glossary.md#_extraordinary-abilities-ex)** : Starting at 2nd level, a fighter gains a +1 bonus on [Will saves](../combat.md#_will) against fear.
 This bonus increases by +1 for every four levels beyond 2nd.

-**Armor Training [(Ex)](../glossary.html#_extraordinary-abilities-ex)** : Starting at 3rd level, a fighter learns to be more maneuverable while wearing armor.
-Whenever he is wearing armor, he reduces the armor check penalty by 1 (to a minimum of 0) and increases the maximum [Dexterity](../gettingStarted.html#_dexterity) bonus allowed by his armor by 1.
-Every four levels thereafter (7th, 11th, and 15th), these bonuses increase by +1 each time, to a maximum –4 reduction of the armor check penalty and a +4 increase of the maximum [Dexterity](../gettingStarted.html#_dexterity) bonus allowed.
+**Armor Training [(Ex)](../glossary.md#_extraordinary-abilities-ex)** : Starting at 3rd level, a fighter learns to be more maneuverable while wearing armor.
+Whenever he is wearing armor, he reduces the armor check penalty by 1 (to a minimum of 0) and increases the maximum [Dexterity](../gettingStarted.md#_dexterity) bonus allowed by his armor by 1.
+Every four levels thereafter (7th, 11th, and 15th), these bonuses increase by +1 each time, to a maximum –4 reduction of the armor check penalty and a +4 increase of the maximum [Dexterity](../gettingStarted.md#_dexterity) bonus allowed.

 In addition, a fighter can also move at his normal speed while wearing medium armor.
 At 7th level, a fighter can move at his normal speed while wearing heavy armor.

-**Weapon Training [(Ex)](../glossary.html#_extraordinary-abilities-ex)** : Starting at 5th level, a fighter can select one group of weapons, as noted below.
+**Weapon Training [(Ex)](../glossary.md#_extraordinary-abilities-ex)** : Starting at 5th level, a fighter can select one group of weapons, as noted below.
 Whenever he attacks with a weapon from this group, he gains a +1 bonus on attack and damage rolls.

 Every four levels thereafter (9th, 13th, and 17th), a fighter becomes further trained in another group of weapons.
 He gains a +1 bonus on attack and damage rolls when using a weapon from this group.
 In addition, the bonuses granted by previous weapon groups increase by +1 each.
 For example, when a fighter reaches 9th level, he receives a +1 bonus on attack and damage rolls with one weapon group and a +2 bonus on attack and damage rolls with the weapon group selected at 5th level.
 Bonuses granted from overlapping groups do not stack.
 Take the highest bonus granted for a weapon if it resides in two or more groups.

-A fighter also adds this bonus to any [combat maneuver checks](../combat.html#_combat-maneuver-bonus) made with weapons from this group.
-This bonus also applies to the fighter's [Combat Maneuver Defense](../combat.html#_combat-maneuver-defense) when defending against [disarm](../combat.html#_disarm) and [sunder](../combat.html#_sunder) attempts made against weapons from this group.
+A fighter also adds this bonus to any [combat maneuver checks](../combat.md#_combat-maneuver-bonus) made with weapons from this group.
+This bonus also applies to the fighter's [Combat Maneuver Defense](../combat.md#_combat-maneuver-defense) when defending against [disarm](../combat.md#_disarm) and [sunder](../combat.md#_sunder) attempts made against weapons from this group.

 Weapon groups are defined as follows (GMs may add other weapons to these groups, or add entirely new groups):